Otto von Kotzebue

-Otto von Kotzebue (О́тто Евста́фьевич Коцебу́; 30 December 1787 – 15 February 1846) was a Baltic German naval officer in the Imperial Russian Navy.
+Otto von Kotzebue (О́тто Евста́фьевич Коцебу́; 30 December 1787 – 15 February 1846) was a Russian navigator of Baltic German descent and an officer in the Imperial Russian Navy.
 He commanded two naval expeditions into the Pacific for the purposes of exploration and scientific investigation.
 The first expedition explored Oceania and the western coast of North America and passed through the Bering Strait in search of a passage across the Arctic Ocean.
 His second voyage was intended as a military resupply mission to Kamchatka but again included significant explorations of the west coast of North America and Oceania.

 Early life and education

 Kotzebue was born and raised in Reval (Tallinn), in the Governorate of Estonia of the Russian Empire.
 He was the second son of German writer and diplomat August von Kotzebue.
 The Kotzebue family was of Brandenburgish origin; his earliest known patrilineal ancestors were from Kossebau in Altmark.

 After attending the Saint Petersburg school of cadets, he accompanied Adam Johann von Krusenstern on his voyage of 1803–1806.
 Both attested to the prominence of Baltic Germans in Imperial Russia's naval expeditions around 1800.